Biscotti: A Ledger for Private and Secure Peer-to-Peer Machine Learning

-\textbf{Recovering a client's individual gradient.} We also evaluate a proposed attack on the noising protocol, which aims to de-anonymize peer gradients.
+We also evaluate a proposed attack on the noising protocol, which aims to de-anonymize peer gradients.
 This attack is performed when a verifier colludes with several malicious peers.
 When bootstrapping the system, the malicious peers pre-commit noise that sums to 0.
-As a result, when a noising VRF selects these noise elements for verification, the masked gradient is not actually masked with any $\varepsilon$ noise, allowing a malicious peer to perform an information leakage attack on the victim.
+As a result, when a noising committee selects these noise elements for verification, the masked gradient is not actually masked with any $\varepsilon$ noise, allowing a malicious peer to perform an information leakage attack on the victim.

-We evaluated the effectiveness of this attack by deploying Biscotti with 100 peers and varying the proportion of malicious users (and malicious stake) in the system.
-Each malicious peer is bootstrapped in the system with zero noise, and performs an information leakage whenever they are chosen as a verifier, and the total added noise is zero.
-We measured the probability of a privacy violation occurring in this deployment, and Figure~\ref{fig:evalnoiseattack} shows the probability of a privacy violation as the proportion of malicious peers increases.
+We evaluated the effectiveness of this attack by varying the proportion of malicious stake in the system and calculating the probability of the adversary being able to unmask the updates for various sizes of the noising committee.
+A malicious peer can unmask an update if it controls all the noisers for a peer and has atleast one verifier in the verification committee.
+Figure~\ref{fig:evalnoiseattack} shows the probability of a privacy violation as the proportion of adversarial stake increases for noising committee sizes of 3, 5 and 10 respectively.

 When the number of noisers for an iteration is 3, an adversary needs at least 15\% of stake to successfully unmask an SGD update.
 This trend continues when 5 noisers are used: over 30\% of the stake must be malicious.
 When the number of noisers is 10 (which has minimal additional overhead according to Figure~\ref{fig:evalnva}), privacy violations do not occur even with 50\% of malicious stake.
-By using a stake-based VRF to select noising clients, Biscotti prevents adversaries from performing information leakage attacks on other clients unless their proportion of stake in the system is overwhelmingly large.
+By using a stake-based consistent hashing to select noising clients, Biscotti prevents adversaries from performing information leakage attacks on other clients unless their proportion of stake in the system is overwhelmingly large.